 - Doctor of Philosophy, Syracuse University, 1993

 Laurie Hovell McMillin is Professor of Rhetoric & Composition and chair of the department.
-Because her own writing and research cuts across genres and disciplines, Ms. McMillin especially enjoys helping students to negotiate the demands of a liberal arts curriculum.
+Because her own writing and research cuts across genres and disciplines, Professor McMillin especially enjoys helping students to negotiate the demands of a liberal arts curriculum.
 Her teaching interests include travel writing, writing pedagogy, and the pleasures of academic discourse.
 Her research interests include cultural studies, non-fiction prose, South Asian culture and religion, and Tibetan studies.
 She is currently the mentor for Posse 4 at Oberlin.